Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 Now, fair warning – finding information about the gondola tours can be a challenge.
 In fact, there are a few sites that say they don’t exist at all.

-I can assure you, however, they are there.
-It’s just all very un-2019 – you’ll need to find them once you’re at Little Venice, and ask for a ride.
+We can assure you, however, they are there.
+It’s just all very un-techy – you’ll need to find them once you’re at Little Venice, and ask for a ride.

 How will you know when you’ve found them?
 Well, they’re pretty unmissable – just look for the unmistakably Venetian boats moored up along the canal.